fenixkz/rl_journey/Lesson-3/theory.md

 $$

 This down-weights the updates for transitions that were sampled very frequently (high $P(i)$, low $w_i$) and up-weights those that were sampled rarely (low $P(i)$, high $w_i$), thus correcting for the biased sampling.
 The weights are often normalized by dividing by $\max_j w_j$ in the batch to keep update magnitudes stable.

+The main benefit of this technique is a significant improvement in sample efficiency.
+It enables the agent to continuously and safely learn from its entire history in the replay buffer, even as its strategy changes.
+This ability to effectively reuse past experiences is a key component of many modern reinforcement learning algorithms.

 4. Updating Priorities After Learning: